 7. Chuckit!
 Ultra Duo Tug Dog Toy

-Compared to single-ball toys or basic tugs, this model prioritizes shared play and durability.
-The main tradeoff is that it’s not suitable for aggressive chewers and should not be used as a chew toy.
+Compared to single-ball toys or basic ropes, this option is built for shared play and durability.
+The tradeoff is that it’s not intended for solo chewing and may not suit very small or very large dogs.

 - Great for two dogs